spoved/entitas.cr/README.md

 ## Benchmarks

 It is very important to make sure the lib is compariable to the original entitas.
 Here are some of the benchmarks to compare.
 Each benchmark was written as close as possible to the main source.
 As well as any aliases of the methods were tested.
 Most impressivly, the slowest test (EntityRemoveAddComponent) clocked in at 868.6 ms vs the crystal equivilant (#remove_component & #add_component) at 290.0 ms. Thats a 3x speed improvement.
+To benchmark please include the `-Ddisable_logging` flag to disable logging.

 ### Enitas C#
 ```